amiralisahraei/gmail-llm-categorization/README.md

-# Gmail Categorization Pipeline
+# Gmail ETL Categorization Pipeline

-This project automates the categorization of Gmail messages using a machine learning model.
-The pipeline is containerized using Docker for easy deployment and reproducibility.
+This project automates the extraction, transformation, and categorization of Gmail messages using a machine learning model.
+The ETL pipeline is containerized using Docker for easy deployment and reproducibility.

 ## Table of Contents
 - [Overview](#overview)